-226 Prestressed Concrete Pile
+226 Prestressed Concrete Submerged Pile/Column

-This element defines a pile or portion of a pile constructed of prestressed concrete and is visible for inspection.
-This includes all prestressed concrete piles, submerged or not.
+This element defines a submerged column or column portion of a pile constructed of prestressed concrete and is visible for inspection and may be always or seasonably covered by water.
 Do not delete the element from the bridge because the element is no longer visible.
 The exposure may be intentional or caused by scour.

-227 Concrete Pile
+227 Concrete Submerged Pile/Column

-This element defines a pile or portion of a pile constructed of reinforced concrete and is visible for.
-This includes all concrete piles, submerged or not.
+This element defines a submerged column or column portion of a pile constructed of reinforced concrete and is visible for inspection and may be always or seasonably covered by water.
 Do not delete the element from the bridge because the element is no longer visible.
 The exposure may be intentional or caused by scour.

 - 1. Defects are superficial and have no effect on the structural capacity of the element.
 There may be discoloration, efflorescence, and/or superficial cracking, spalls, or delaminations. - 2.
-Number of pile with repairs. - 3.
-Number of pile with structural defects.
+Number of pile/columns with repairs. - 3.
+Number of pile/columns with structural defects.
 The defects do not significantly affect structural capacity.
-Deficiencies do not warrant analysis but may require repairs. - 4.
-Number of pile with damage in locations or quantity and has reduced the structural capacity of the element or the bridge.
+Deficiencies do not warrant analysis, but may require repairs. - 4.
+Number of pile/columns with damage in locations or quantity and has reduced the structural capacity of the element or the bridge.
 Structural analysis is warranted or has determined repairs are essential to restore the full capacity of the element.

-228 Timber Pile
+228 Timber Submerged Pile/Column

-This element defines a pile or portion of a pile constructed of timber and is visible for inspection.
-This includes all timber piles, submerged or not.
+This element defines a submerged column or column portion of a pile constructed of reinforced timber and is visible for inspection and may be always or seasonably covered by water.
 Do not delete the element from the bridge because the element is no longer visible.
 The exposure may be intentional or caused by scour.

 - 1. Defects are superficial and have no effect on the structural capacity of the element.
 Decay, insect infestation, cracks, splits, or checks may exist. - 2.
-Number of pile with repairs, plates, or splices. - 3.
-Number of pile with structural defects.
+Number of pile/columns with repairs, plates, or splices. - 3.
+Number of pile/columns with structural defects.
 The defects do not significantly affect structural capacity.
-Deficiencies do not warrant analysis but may require repairs.
+Deficiencies do not warrant analysis, but may require repairs.
 Typically, locations in a load path with a shell thickness greater than or equal to $1\frac{1}{2}$ " are marked with a YELLOW TAG. - 4.
-Number of pile with damage in locations or quantity and has reduced the structural capacity of the element or the bridge.
+Number of pile/columns with damage in locations or quantity and has reduced the structural capacity of the element or the bridge.
 Structural analysis is warranted or has determined repairs are essential to restore the full capacity of the element.
-Typically, locations in a load path with less than a 11⁄2" shell thickness are marked with a RED TAG.
+Typically, locations in a load path with less than a $1\frac{1}{2}$ " shell thickness are marked with a RED TAG.